spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profile.md

 ---
 sidebar_label: "Create an App Profile"
 title: "Create an App Profile"
-description: "Learn how to create an app profile in Palette."
+description: "Learn how to create an app profile for your Palette Virtual Clusters."
 hide_table_of_contents: false
 sidebar_position: 10
 tags: ["profiles", "app profiles"]
 ---

-You can create as many app profiles as needed for your Palette Virtual Cluster workloads.
-Each app profile can contain multiple services, also called layers, in the app profile stack.
-You can also create multiple versions of an App Profile.
-Refer to [Version an App Profile](version-app-profile.md) for more information.
+You can create as many app profiles as needed for your Palette Virtual Clusters.
+Each app profile can contain multiple services, which are layers in the profile stack.
+You can also create multiple versions of an app profile.
+For more information, review [Version an App Profile](version-app-profile.md).

-Create an infrastructure profile by adding core infrastructure layers (OS, Kubernetes, Network, and Storage).

-Use the following steps to create an App Profile.
+Use the following steps to create an app profile.

 :::info